Treechcer/FORGE/readme.md

 ## Build project

-After all files has been compiled into `.o`
+After all files has been compiled into `.o` it starts the build process and converts it into `.exe` file, which then is outputed to path where you are exectuing it into.

 ## config